ElliotKillick/windows-vs-linux-loader-architecture/README.md

   - As a result, the threat of [ABBA deadlock](#abba-deadlock) makes it unsafe to acquire any external lock (not used by NTDLL) from inside the loader without knowing how that lock is implemented
 - Windows is the ultimate monolith
   - The [broadness of the Windows API](https://en.wikipedia.org/wiki/Criticism_of_Microsoft#Vendor_lock-in) (thousands of DLLs in `C:\Windows\System32`, including everything from file creation to WinHTTP) in combination with its [lack of a clear separation between components](#the-problem-with-how-windows-uses-dlls) leads to [operating-system-wide dependency breakdown](#dependency-breakdown)
+    - Despite Windows prioritzing libraries and shared processes over programs and small processes at the operating-system-level, its library dependency infrastructure is significantly less robust and more tightly coupled than its Unix counterpart
   - The Windows [threading implementation](https://en.wikipedia.org/wiki/Thread_(computing)#1:1_(kernel-level_threading)) meshes with the loader at thread startup and exit (`DLL_THREAD_ATTACH` and `DLL_THREAD_DETACH`)
-    - This addition to Windows broke the [library subsystem lifetime](#the-process-lifetime), which led to [Microsoft condoning thread termination](https://devblogs.microsoft.com/oldnewthing/20150814-00/?p=91811) as a synchronization model and [`NtTerminateProcess` breaking module destructors](#process-meltdown)
+    - The synchronization requirement this added to threads broke the [library subsystem lifetime](#the-process-lifetime), which led to [Microsoft condoning thread termination](https://devblogs.microsoft.com/oldnewthing/20150814-00/?p=91811) as a synchronization model and [Windows leaving the process in an inconsistent state at process exit thus breaking module destructors](#process-meltdown)
-    - These thread deadlocks (that can [manifest in convoluted ways](windows/winhttp-dllmain-debugging.log)) arise especially often due to Windows architecture and the practices of the Windows API prioritizing multithreading over multiprocessing at the operating-system-level
+    - Despite Windows prioritzing multithreading over multiprocessing at the operating-system-level, its threading implementation is significantly less robust and more prone to deadlocks than its Unix counterpart
   - The monolithic architecture of the Windows API may cause the loader's lock hierarchy to become nested within the lock hierarchy of a separate subsystem; if this nesting interleaves with another thread nesting in the opposite order, ABBA deadlock is the result
     - The [COM and loader subsystems exhibit tight coupling](#on-making-com-from-dllmain-safe) whereby Microsoft's implementation of COM may interact with the loader while holding the COM lock, an issue that becomes increasingly problematic due to the Windows API's extensive use of COM behind the scenes (including much of the Windows [User API](https://learn.microsoft.com/en-us/windows/win32/api/winuser/), [Windows Shell](https://learn.microsoft.com/en-us/windows/win32/api/_shell/), and [WinHTTP AutoProxy](https://learn.microsoft.com/en-us/windows/win32/winhttp/autoproxy-issues-in-winhttp#security-risk-mitigation) to name a few)
   - The heavy use of [thread-local data](#case-study-on-abba-deadlock-between-the-loader-lock-and-gdi-lock) throughout the Windows API can lock users to a single thread indefinitely